Momot1/phase-4-final-project/README.md

 ## Roadmap
 These are the things that I want to do in the future.

--Have administator accounts be able to update products, delete products, and add products directly from the webpage.

 -Update styling for products page

 -Add styling for mobile devices to have information shown properly